 You may be thinking that some of this already sounds familiar, which begs the question: if healthcare executives know that consumers are demanding more from their healthcare providers, why isn’t more being done about it?
 As a healthcare marketer, how can you take action today to improve the experience at your organization so you don’t get left behind?

-Here are five key takeaways from this year’s study.
+Here are five key takeaways from the 2019 study.

 1. Change starts on the inside